Green-bms/SmartBMS/README.md

 ![In a single picture](https://www.green-bms.com/wp-content/uploads/2021/06/Green_bms_functional-768x768.png)

 The main functions of BMS are:
--To protect cells against overvoltage
+- To protect cells against overvoltage
--To protect cells against undervoltage
+- To protect cells against undervoltage
--To balance the cells
+- To balance the cells